On the uniqueness of solutions to quadratic BSDEs with non-convex generators and unbounded terminal conditions: the certain exponential moment case: Proof of Theorem

-This section contains two subsections.
-The first one is devoted to the proof of Theorem \ref{ncth1}, and the last one gives the proof of Theorem \ref{ncth2}.
+\begin{remark} {\rm We end this section by the following two comments. \begin{itemize} \item[(i)] In light of Remark \ref{rmk:3.8}, Theorems \ref{ncth1} and \ref{ncth2} also address the unbounded solutions of quadratic BSDEs with generator $g$ being allowed to be a concave function $g_1$ perturbed by a uniformly continuous function $g_2$, which is not necessarily locally Lipschitz continuous in $z$.

+\item[(ii)] Note that when $g$ also depends on the state variable $y$, a different integrability condition of the terminal value will be required to guarantee existence and uniqueness for the solution of BSDE \eqref{BSDE:4.1}.
+Novel techniques and ideas will also be required to handle the unbounded growth of $g$ in $y$, which is a challenging issue.
+It may be further tackled in our future work. \end{itemize}} \end{remark}

-\subsection{Proof of Theorem \ref{ncth1}}
+\section{Proof of Theorem \ref{ncth1}}

-In order to prove Theorem \ref{ncth1}, we first clarify the following two basic facts.
-Firstly, since $g_1$ satisfies (A1), $f_1$ defined in (\ref{fdy1}) is a continuous and convex function valued in $\R\cup\{+\infty\}$, and
+This section is devoted to the proof of Theorem \ref{ncth1}.
+Before that, we clarify the following two basic facts.
+First, since $g_1$ satisfies (A1)-(A2), it follows that $f_1$ defined in \eqref{fdy1} is a convex function valued in $\R\cup\{+\infty\}$ and $\as$, for each $q\in \R^{1\times d}$, we have

-Secondly, let $q$ be in $\A$, if this set is not empty.
-In view of assumption (B) of $g_2$ and the definition of $\A$, thanks to Girsanov's theorem and Proposition \ref{L1}, we know that if $a=0$ or $\theta\in[0,1)$, then BSDE (\ref{bsde-qnc}) admits a unique $L^1$ solution $(Y^q_\cdot, Z^q_\cdot)$ under $\Q_q$.
+Second, let $q$ be in $\A$, if this set is not empty.
+In light of (H1)-(H2) of $g_2$ and the definition of $\A$, thanks to Girsanov's theorem and Proposition \ref{L1}, BSDE \eqref{bsde-qnc} admits a unique $L^1$ solution $(Y^q_\cdot, Z^q_\cdot)$ under $\Q_q$.